-A separate website, Reginfo.gov, serves as the online location of the Unified Agenda of Federal Regulatory and Deregulatory Actions - otherwise known as the semiannual regulatory agenda because it is published twice every year, once in the spring and once in the fall.
-90 The agenda contains lists of rulemakings for all federal agencies, sorted by stage of regulatory development (e.g., proposed rules versus final rules).
-91 Users can also search for rulemakings by a Regulation Identifier Number (RIN), which is given to every rulemaking as it commences.
+agenda contains lists of rulemakings for all federal agencies, sorted by stage of regulatory development (e.g., proposed rules versus final rules).93 Users can also search for rulemakings by a Regulation Identifier Number (RIN), which is given to every rulemaking as it commences.

-Reginfo.gov also dedicates a separate webpage -- the "Regulatory Review Dashboard" -to proposed rules currently under review by the Office of Information and Regulatory Affairs (OIRA).
-93 The Dashboard uses pie charts and bar graphs to display data on the number of rules by agency, rule stage, length of review, and economic significance.
-94 This part of the site includes its own search engine95 and provides access to archives of OIRA's past reviews.96
+Reginfo.gov also dedicates a separate webpage the "Regulatory Review Dashboard" to proposed rules currently under review by the Office of Information and Regulatory Affairs (OIRA).95 The Dashboard uses pie charts and bar graphs to display data on the number of rules by agency, rule stage, length of review, and economic significance.96 This part of the site includes its own search engine97 and provides access to archives of OIRA's past reviews.98

 In addition to Regulations.gov and Reginfo.gov, both of which are specifically devoted to regulation, several other government-wide websites bear noting.
-FDsys.gov is the homepage of the Federal Digital System (FDsys), operated by the U.S. Government Printing Office (GPO).
-97 FDsys, a recent update of what had previously been known as GPO Access, makes legislative, executive, and judicial documents available online.
-98 At FDsys, for example, the user can find an electronic archive of the Federal Register, the executive branch's official publication and published source of all proposed and final rules.
+FDsys.gov is the homepage of the Federal Digital System (FDsys), operated by the U.S. Government Printing Office (GPO).99 FDsys, a recent update of what had previously been known as GPO Access, makes legislative, executive, and judicial documents available online.100 At FDsys, for example, the user can find an electronic archive of the Federal Register, the executive branch's official publication and published source of all proposed and final rules.

-The "Federal Register 2.0" website, managed by the National Archives and Records Administration (NARA) and GPO, provides a user-friendly interface to an online version of the Federal Register, 99 Federal Register 2.0 contains search capabilities and, for rulemakings, a
+The "Federal Register 2.0" website, managed by the National Archives and Records Administration (NARA) and GPO, provides a user-friendly interface to an online version of the Federal Register, 101 Federal Register 2.0 contains search capabilities and, for rulemakings, a timeline linking to all related Federal Register notices.102 For proposed rules still open for comment, Federal Register 2.0 provides a link to Regulations.gov, where a user may submit a comment.103